Chung, India: Demographics

 Chung has been a predominantly Waraich village for three centuries.
 The population numbers 2,137 people, including 866 in scheduled castes, across 432 households.
 It has a lower literacy rate compared to Punjab as a whole.
 In 2011, the literacy rate of the village was 54.87% compared to 75.84% of Punjab.
-Male literacy stands at 60.38% while the female literacy rate was 48.33%.
+Male literacy stands at 60.38% and female literacy at 48.33%.

 History

 During the Mughal period, the Mirza clan of Muslims were Mughal faujdars of the Patti area.
 Chung was founded by landlord Mirza Shujayat Allah Beg who partially inherited it from his in-laws and partially purchased it.
 Initially, its name was Fatehpur Aman Allah.
 At that time, Waraich Jatt was a addana malik (tenant).
 The village was deserted when Mughal authority ended in the area in the mid-18th century.
 The village remained under the Bhangi Misl until the end of eighteen century.
 During this time, Sardar Chuhar Singh and Rai Singh Bhangi of the village took part in the Battle of Sirhind (1764) against Mughal Governor Zain Khan Sirhindi.

-During the reign of Maharaja Nau Nihal Singh (1839–40), more Waraich Jatt migrated there.
+During the reign of Nau Nihal Singh (1839–40), more Waraich Jatt migrated there.
 They changed the name of the village to Chung, as Chung is another name for the Waraich clan.
 Since then the village has never been deserted.

 The village was electrified in 1975.